Smart-Web-Elements/space-sdk/readme.md

 ## Information

 The classes and methods are named like in the Space API defined.
-Breaking changes are possible, so beware!
+This package uses [Semantic Versioning](https://semver.org/lang/) as soon as reaching v1.

-## Status
+## Status Space API

 - [ ] Absences
   - [ ] Absences